skyformat99/Generic-C-Map/README.md

         + There are probably bugs I have not found yet because the C gods have a rule that all code written using macros comes with a minumum of 2 uncaught bugs upon release
     + I'm far from a hash table expert, so this library is probably slower than actual professionally developed libraries
     + No dynamic resizing, i.e. the size of the map is set only once during initialization
-    + As far as I know, the library only compiles without warnings (using -Wall and -Wexra) with gcc.
-Clang genrally has more verbose warning messages which it *loves* printing for macro-only libraries

 ## API
 Note: Due to the limitations of a macro-only library the macro parameters **map** and **ans** **MUST** be constant expressions.